 Spinal cord injuries are severe and often result in partial or total paralysis that may be permanent.
 These injuries can affect every aspect of life, leaving people unable to continue to work after experiencing the injury, and treatment for these types of injuries can be costly, resulting in a pile of medical bills without any viable way of paying them.
 However, if these injuries occur because of another party’s negligence, those who have been hurt and their families can take legal action against those liable parties in order to recover cash compensation from them in civil court.
-If you or a loved one has suffered a spinal cord injury and you want to know more about your legal options, contact a spinal cord injury lawyer in Allentown at the Law Offices of Greg Prosmushkin, P.C. today for a free consultation.
+If you or a loved one has suffered a spinal cord injury and you want to know more about your legal options, contact a spinal cord injury lawyer at the Law Offices of Greg Prosmushkin, P.C. today for a free consultation.

 Signs of spinal cord injury